Support for landowners - subsidised poplar and willow poles

-Northland Regional Council, as part of its soil conservation initiatives, offers a limited number of poplar poles and willow material each winter to help prevent and control erosion in Northland.
+Northland Regional Council offers a limited number of poplar poles and willow material each winter to help prevent and control erosion in Northland.

-Council has now implemented a policy requiring eligible landowners to pay for their poles up-front, with a rebate of up to 50% after a follow-up visit confirms their planting has been undertaken and planting plan advice followed.
-Priority is given to applicants in areas the council has identified as having a high erosion risk.
+Orders generally open in around March-April each year, with priority given to applicants from areas with high erosion risk.
+Eligible landowners are required to pay for their poles up-front, with a rebate of up to 50% after a follow-up visit confirms their planting has been undertaken and planting plan advice followed.

 Why use poplars and willows?

-Poplars and willows are exotic fast-growing species ideally suited to both prevent and control erosion, due to their extensive and deep root network.
-Current varieties distributed via regional councils and private nurseries have been selected and developed in New Zealand over decades to promote desirable characteristics of erosion control, fodder, decreased palatability to possums, drought tolerance and even timber.
+Poplars and willows are exotic fast-growing species well suited to both prevent and control erosion, due to their extensive and deep root network.
+Current varieties distributed via regional councils and private nurseries have been selected and developed in New Zealand over decades to provide erosion control, fodder, decreased palatability to possums, drought tolerance and even timber.
 Problematic traits such as vigorous suckering, brittleness of timber, and poor growth form have largely been eliminated.

 Willow plantings can be used to help stabilise stream banks, as their fibrous root systems help knit and bind the banks.
 Poplars should be planted a little further back from the edge of the bank.

-Planting densities range from one to 20 metres apart with consideration given to the severity of the erosion and long-term maintenance.
+Planting densities range from 1-20 metres apart with consideration given to the severity of the erosion and long-term maintenance.

-It's important to think before you plant – your poplar and willow poles will develop into large trees so placement is key.
-If planted too close to the stream (with the exception of shrubby willow) the trees can, over time, become too heavy and collapse, causing further erosion.
+It's important to think before you plant – your poplar and willow poles will develop into large trees, so placement is key.
+If planted too close to the stream (with the exception of shrubby willow), over time the trees can become too heavy and collapse, causing further erosion.

 A good rule of thumb is to set willow planting back at least three metres from the edge of your bank, with poplars further back.